carlweis/modpi/README.md

 continuing to improve it, as I get through this massive python book (Learning Python).
 If you want to help and improve the generate, please fork the repo and submit your pull-requests.

-I hope you enjoy all of the extra time you save, while the machine does the grunt work for you.
+I hope you enjoy all of the extra time you save, while *ModPi* does the grunt work for you.

 Happy Coding.